godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 We need to attach a function track to three of our animations: The firing animation for the pistol, rifle, and knife.
 Let's start with the pistol.
 Click the animation drop down list and select "Pistol_fire".

-Now scroll down to the very bottom of the list of animation tracks.
+Now scroll down to the bottom of the list of animation tracks.
 The final item in the list should read ``Armature/Skeleton:Left_UpperPointer``.
 Now at the bottom of the list, click the plus icon on the bottom bar of animation window, right next to the loop button and the up arrow.